LGBTQ+ Guide to Palm Springs 2026

 Most clothing-optional resorts in Palm Springs are men-only.
 If you're looking for inclusive or women-welcoming options, check each property's policy before booking.
 Mainstream hotels downtown are welcoming to everyone.

-• The Saguaro Palm Springs — Colorful, Instagram-friendly resort with a massive pool scene.
-Walkable to Palm Canyon Drive.
+- The Saguaro Palm Springs — Colorful, Instagram-friendly resort with a massive pool scene.
+Walkable to Palm Canyon Drive

 Pro Tip

 Peak season (November through April) is the most expensive time to visit — book early, especially during Pride, IBC, and White Party weekends.
 Summer rates drop dramatically (some resorts cut prices by 50%+) but the heat is intense.
-Many clothing-optional resorts offer multi-night discounts.

-Getting to Palm Springs
+Getting Around Palm Springs

-Palm Springs International Airport (PSP) is one of the most convenient airports in the country — just 2 miles from downtown.
-Direct flights from major US cities, and you can be on Palm Canyon Drive within 10 minutes of landing.
-The airport is tiny and efficient.
+Palm Springs International Airport (PSP) is one of the most convenient airports in the country — just 2 miles from downtown with direct flights from major US cities.
+You can be on Palm Canyon Drive within 10 minutes of landing.
+Taxis have a flat $25 max fare from PSP including airport fees.

-Getting Around
+Getting Around Town

-• Downtown is walkable — Arenas Road, Palm Canyon Drive, and the Uptown Design District are all within a 15-minute walk of each other
+- Downtown is walkable — Arenas Road, Palm Canyon Drive, and the Uptown Design District are all within a 15-minute walk of each other

-• Warm Sands to Arenas Road is a 10-to-15-minute walk or a 5-minute rideshare
+- Warm Sands to Arenas Road is a 10-to-15-minute walk or a 5-minute rideshare

-• SunLine Transit runs public buses throughout the Coachella Valley
+- SunLine Transit runs public buses throughout the Coachella Valley

-• Car recommended for day trips to Joshua Tree, Pioneertown, and exploring the broader valley
+- Car recommended for day trips to Joshua Tree, Pioneertown, and exploring the broader valley

 Pro Tip